Joshmantova/capstone_2/README.md

-# capstone_2
+# Background
 ![](imgs/Top-Data-Science-Jobs.png)

-# There are several specific types of data science jobs
+Due to the ill-defined nature of term data science, there are several different flavors of data science jobs such as data scientist, machine learning engineer, and data analyst.
+All three of these types of jobs overlap substantially, but utilize different tools and may attract different kinds of people.

-## Can these types be depicted from the descriptions?
+* Main question of interest: Can these flavors of data scientist jobs be depicted from their descriptions?
-## Using clustering algorithms and natural langauge processing, we can answer this question
+    * Using clustering algorithms and natural language processing, this question can be addressed

-# The dataset:
+# The Data:
-Job information was scraped from Linkedin from CA, CO, FL, NY, and UT using selenium and beautiful soup.
+Using selenium and beautiful soup, two popular python packages for web scraping and web automation, 3150 jobs were scraped from Linkedin.com.
+The search looked at jobs that resulted from looking up 'Data Science' and searched 6 states: CA, CO, FL, NY, and UT.
+This search term yielded the largest number of jobs from the search terms tested.
+Here is an example row of the data:

 <table border="1" class="dataframe">
   <thead>